ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 which haven't broken my use case.
 Maybe it's best to save a copy of the output once things work to help with debugging future breakage

+* nuke-db.sh

+This resets the mongo database to a fresh state

 * ver.sh

 This is used to help maintain "pinned" versions in `scs.sh` and can be ignored